Not Accepting Guests

 Right now I am still trying to figure out who I am and where to find my place in this world.
-While I currently study scientific computing, I feel like this is not it, yet.
+While I currently work as a computational scientist, I feel like this is not it, yet.
 I'm at a point in life with very little direction, which is scary yet exciting.
 There are many ideas around where my path may lead me, including becoming a carpenter in Japan.

 Traveling helps me a whole lot to get to know myself because I also learn which culture I'm identifying with (which I don't really know yet either) and I very much enjoy any kind of intercultural exchange.

 I am passionate about helping out other people and about building/creating things.
 I love being outside, in touch with nature.
 And I have a freshly developed interest in meditation of all kind, including Yoga and Tai Chi.

 Also I really enjoy meeting new people and I believe that everyone has an interesting story to share.
 There are so many inspiring people out there and they are one of my greatest motivations.
 I prefer to get to know others one by one because I value meaningful conversations over superficial relationships, a snug night with friends over a boisterous party.